You've just gone into your dermatologist appointment and you walk out with an antibiotic prescription, the scenario is all too familiar.

 Unfortunately, antibiotics don't have the ability to target the specific acne causing bacteria so, they tend to kill off all the good bacteria, or probiotics, that your body needs to function as well.
 This can have long term consequences when it comes to our gut flora.

 Without a proper balance of good and bad bacteria in the gut, there is a potential for candida overgrowth and leaky gut syndrome.
 Both of which can be major triggers for bodily inflammation and cystic acne (and not to mention can cause a bazillion other problems).
 In short, the acne we are trying to treat through antibiotics, actually ends up coming back because of antibiotics.

-In it was found that topical antibiotics like Clindamycin and Erythromycin can create antibiotic resistance bacteria (hello, super acne?!) after using it for 6-8 weeks.
+In another study it was found that topical antibiotics like Clindamycin and Erythromycin can create antibiotic resistance bacteria (hello, super acne?!) after using it for 6-8 weeks.
 What's even more interesting is that this "super acne'" then must be continuously treated with harsher and harsher drugs until skin clarity is fully achieved.
 According to a report by the Department of Dermatology at the University of British Columbia,